durkesh250998/Thingspeak/README.md

 # Thingspeak
-Used to Send and receive data feom Raspberry Pi
+Used to Send and receive data from Raspberry Pi